WestDRI/wgtm21/content/chapel/chapel-02-task-parallelism.md

 outside the `coforall` can be read by all threads, while the variables declared inside, are available only to the particular thread.

-> ## Exercise 1
+> ## Exercise 6
 > Would it be possible to print all the messages in the right order?
 Modify the code in the last example
-> as required and save it as `exercise1.chpl`.
+> as required and save it as `exercise6.chpl`.
 >
-> Hint: you can use an array of strings declared in the main task, into which all the concurrent tasks
+> Hint: you can use an array of strings declared in the main thread, into which all the concurrent threads
 > could write their messages in the right order.
-Then, at the end, have the main task print all elements
+Then, at the end, have the main thread print all elements
 > of the array.

-> ## Exercise 2
+> ## Exercise 7
-> Consider the following code `exercise2.chpl`:
+> Consider the following code `exercise7.chpl`:
 > ```chpl
 > use Random;
+> config const m = 8: int;
-> config const nelem = 1e8: int;
+> const nelem = 10**m: int;
 > var x: [1..nelem] real;
 > fillRandom(x);	// fill array with random numbers
 > var gmax = 0.0;